 A frightened rabbit will shake continuously, its heart rate will increase dramatically, and breathing will become irregular.
 It will have stiffened ears and limbs as they prepare to dash for dear life.

-7. Shaking Caused By Ear Mites and Lice
+7. Shaking Rabbit Caused By Ear Mites and Lice

-Rabbits may shake their heads convulsively if they have a burden of ear mites or have an infestation of lice on them.
+Rabbits may shake their heads convulsively if they have a burden of ear mites or an infestation of lice.
 While lice is not common, many rabbits suffer from an infestation they can pick up from your other pets like cats and dogs.

 Lice feast on soft skin, and the rabbit has soft ears, so it’s natural for the lice to congregate in the rabbit’s ears.
 Your rabbit will shake their head repeatedly, scratch, and even begin to tremble if they are suffering from these pests.